emotivhq/generator-makeme-famous/README.md

 1. If you have issues (like `$ yo: command not found`) - first run `npm install -g yo` & `npm install --global gulp`
 2. If you have existing project modify the name of the generator in your `.yo-rc.json` file
+3. If you need to update Node, fo this:
+  1. `npm cache clean -f`
+  2. `sudo npm install -g n`
+  3. `sudo n stable`.
+Alternatively pick a specific version and install like this:
+  5. `sudo n 5.x.xx`

 ---